- According to IEC 60502-1, GB

 These are called direct-burial underground cables and are specially designed to be buried in underground trenches.
 Typically, solid thermoplastic sheaths protect Individual wires in the cable, protecting them from moisture and shielding them from each other.

-The most commonly used direct-burial underground cables, for residential use, are underground feeder (UF) and underground service entrance (USE).
+The most commonly used direct-burial underground cables, for residential use, are underground feeder (UF) and underground service entrances (USE).
 The UF cable is usually gray in colour and delivered in rolls similar in nature to standard non-metallic (NM) sheathed cables.
 The key point to note is that, while standard NM cables are indoor use wires, the UF cable is an outdoor-use cable.

 The USE cable is black in color and typically buried underground to bring power from the utility station (electrical grid) to the home.
 A homeowner or typical commercial electrician would normally not deal with USE cables as these require higher-levels of expertise to handle.